Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: General experimental settings

 \textbf{Estimating refined attention map:} To elucidate the input contextualization effect of each component in FFBs, we computed attention maps by each of the following four scopes (Fig.~\ref{fig:layer_overview}): \begin{itemize} \item \textsc{Atb}~\citep{kobayashi-etal-2021-incorporating}: Analyzing the attention block (i.e., ATTN, RES1, and LN1) using vector norms as introduced in Eq.~\ref{eq:atb}. \item \textsc{AtbFf} (\textbf{proposed}): Analyzing components up to FF using vector norms and IG. \item \textsc{AtbFfRes} (\textbf{proposed}): Analyzing components up to RES2 using vector norms and IG. \item \textsc{AtbFfResLn} (\textbf{proposed}): Analyzing the whole layer (all components) using vector norms and IG. \end{itemize} We will compare the attention maps from different scopes to separately analyze the contextualization effect.
 Note that if the model adopts the Pre-LN architecture, the scopes will be expanded from \textsc{Atb} to \textsc{AtbLn}, \textsc{AtbLnFf}, and \textsc{AtbLnFfRes} (see the Pre-LN part in Fig.~\ref{fig:layer_overview}).

 \textbf{Models:} We analyzed $11$ variants of the masked language models: six BERTs (uncased) with different sizes (large, base, medium, small, mini, and tiny)~\citep{devlin2018bert,turc2019wellread}, three BERTs-base with different seeds~\citep{sellam2021multiberts}, plus two RoBERTas with different sizes (large and base)~\citep{liu19}.
-We also analyze one causal language model (GPT-2 with 117M parameters) to examine the generality of our findings.
-Note that the masked language models adopt the Post-LN architecture, and the causal language model adopts the Pre-LN architecture.
+We also analyzed two causal language models: GPT-2 with 117M parameters and OPT~\citep{zhang2022opt} with 125M parameters.
+Note that the masked language models adopt the Post-LN architecture, and the causal language models adopts the Pre-LN architecture.

 \textbf{Data:} We used two datasets with different domains: Wikipedia excerpts (992 sequences)~\citep{clark19} \footnote{ \url{https://github.com/clarkkev/attention-analysis} } and the Stanford Sentiment Treebank v2 dataset (872 sequences from validation set)~\cite[SST-2,][]{socher-etal-2013-sst}.
 The input was segmented by each model's pre-trained tokenizers; analysis was conducted at the subword level.\footnote{ For masked language models, each sequence was fed into the models with masking $12\%$ tokens as done in the case of the BERT training procedure. }